syncbl/gorilla-server/README.md

 Eldar Avatov - [@e1.avat](https://facebook.com/e1.avat) - eldar@syncbl.com

 <p align="right">(<a href="#top">back to top</a>)</p>

+## My own gratitude

+I really need to thank all of the family, friends and collegues, who encouraged me during my work on that project.
+And my awesome team, which are, so far:

+- Dmitry Ivanov (awesomest frontend magician)
+- Maksim Sysoev (master of applications)

+And of course [Provectus Inc.](https://provectus.com/), because they inspires me in so many levels, thank you so much and I love you, guys!

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->